gilbertsahumada/ai-random-agent-eth-denver/README.md

 ## ✨ Features

-- 🎲 On-chain randomization of podcast parameters by using Chainlink VRF
+- 🎲 On-chain randomization of podcast parameters by using Wolf Blockchain
 - 🗣️ High-quality text-to-speech using ElevenLabs
 - 📝 AI content generation with Claude 3
 - 🌐 IPFS storage integration with Pinata